khalid-hussain/shaheen/chap9.md

 before the evening.
 I fear, like Granada, here too the swords of Arabs and non-Arabs soldiers might clash against each other.
 The chiefs of the army are gathering in my tent.
 First, get their oath of allegiance and then unravel the news to them.
-Today, only if Moosa were here.
+Today, only if Musa were here.
 Don't be pessimistic.
 I am sure the news of the victory at Loja would once again rejuvenate the flames of faith among the people of Granada.
 They will revolt against Abu Abdullah and open the gates of the city for us.
 Get up and be brave!
 This is no time to